Abedi Pele: Controversy

 Abedi Pele was embroiled in a serious alleged Second Division Promotion Play-off bribery scandal for which the Ghana Football Association found him and others guilty.
 The guilty verdict attracted fines and suspensions of Abedi Pele and others, but these were quashed by the Appeals Committee of the Football Association after determining that there were irregularities in the initial judgement of the Ghana Football Association.
 The allegations stem from an astonishing 31–0 victory recorded by his club, Nania FC over a much respected Okwawu United side.
 A similarly farcical 28–0 result was recorded in another second division match played between Great Mariners and Tudu Mighty Jets on the same weekend.
 The clubs involved in that Second Division Promotion Play-off Zone III match were also investigated and subject to the prospect of stiff penalties and demotions.
 Despite his vehement denials, Abedi Pele had been chastised by some members of the Ghanaian media, who were demanding that strong punitive actions be taken against him, by Ghana's football governing body as well as the legal system.
 His wife Maha Ayew was banned from football against this manipulations scandal on 3 November 2008.

-Style of play
+Style of play and reception

 As a playmaker, Abedi Pele was known for his speed, close control, and dribbling skills, as well as his passing and goalscoring ability.
 He usually played as an attacking midfielder or as a forward.
 He was also given the nicknames the "Maestro" and "The African Maradona."
+He was also likened to Brazilian footballer Pelé in his youth, which led to his nickname.
+He is considered by several pundits to be one of the greatest African footballers of all time.